NHSDigital/nhs-notify-supplier-api/docs/collections/_consumers/acceptance.md

 The seeded dataset provides a mix of standard and exceptional cases to validate your system's ability to process, identify, and report on different letter types and outcomes.

-The sample data will include:
+We use the specification to define the format in which letters should be produced.
+An Example of the full range of specifications is:

 - Standard letters (English) - Core test cases representing typical production letters in standard format and layout
 - Accessible format letters - Letters designed for accessibility (e.g., large print, braille, or audio) to ensure your system correctly identifies and routes alternative format requests
-- Letters without PDFs - Records that reference missing or unavailable PDF files, used to test your system's error handling and reporting for incomplete data
+- Letters without PDFs - Records that reference missing or unavailable PDF files, used to test your system’s error handling and reporting for incomplete data
 - Incorrect letter specifications - Letters containing invalid or incomplete metadata  to validate error detection and response handling
 - Non-English letters – Right-to-Left (RTL) -  Examples in languages that read from right to left (e.g., Arabic, Urdu) to test layout handling
 - Non-English letters – Left-to-Right (LTR) - Examples in other supported non-English languages

+As part of the seeded test data will provide multiple specifications to simulate the above scenarios (Note: the linked PDF data may be a standard English test document):

+integration-specification-english
+integration-specification-braille
+integration-specification-arabic

 ### Purpose of the Test Data